dsatyam09/dsatyam09.github.io/README.md

-# Academic Portfolio
+# Satyam Dubey's Portfolio

-This is a personal academic portfolio built with [Jekyll](https://jekyllrb.com/).
-It showcases my academic work, projects, research, and more.
-The portfolio is fully customizable for anyone to use as a template for their own portfolio.
+Personal portfolio website built with Jekyll, showcasing my work in Data Science and AI research.

 ## Features

-- Clean and simple design
+- Responsive design
-- Easy to customize content (projects, research, blog, etc.)
+- Contact form
+- Project showcase
+- Research publications
+- Professional experience

+## Technologies Used
+- Jekyll
+- HTML/CSS
-- Mobile-friendly design
+- JavaScript
-- Supports markdown for easy writing of blog posts and pages
+- Formspree for contact form

 ## Requirements

-Before you can run the project locally, make sure you have the following installed:
+Before you can run the project locally, make sure you have the following installed :

 - **Ruby** (Version 3.x.x or higher)
 - **RubyGems**
 - **Bundler** (Run `gem install bundler` to install it)
 - **Jekyll** (Can be installed through the Gemfile)